Update on Heritage Lottery Fund

 Response to Covid-19: The HLF announced that it would not be considering any applications for new heritage projects during 2020/21, rather it would focus available funds on previously funded heritage projects to ensure they remained viable during Covid-19.
 A further announcement detailing the position for 2021/22 should be anticipated.

 In the interim the Project Group has been researching other prospective sources of project funding.

-What’s the latest on our Church & Village Centre project?
+Update on our Church & Village Centre project [Spring 2019]

-Well, we have submitted a round one Heritage Lottery Fund (HLF) application in August which was a very substantial 9,000 word document.
+A round one Heritage Lottery Fund (HLF) application was submitted in August which was a very substantial 9,000 word document.
 Around six months of quite intensive work went into completing this application.
 Indeed working within the limited word-count was a very useful exercise requiring a concise distillation of the aims and objectives of our project.
 The section, “What work and consultation have you undertaken to prepare for this project, and why?” required trawling back through many years of efforts and seeing it compiled reminded us of just how far we have come since before the 2006 Parish Plan!

 The application also required a name or expression to best reflect what the project is all about, which again required crystal clear clarity of thought .
 We believe that “Our Church, Our Cossington; Our Story, Our Future” succinctly encapsulates its essence.